Coleraine Historical Society

 About the Society

-The Victorian Gothic Building, the former Irish Society’s School, built in 1868, has now been rescued from dereliction, and has become town housing, whilst preserving the charming facade.
+The Victorian Gothic Building, the former Irish Society’s School, built in 1868, was rescued from dereliction, and has become town housing, whilst preserving the charming facade.